luiswirth/bsc-thesis/src/introduction.typ

 FEM to handle problems involving *differential forms of arbitrary rank*.
-This approach offers robust discretizations that *preserve key topological and geometric structures* inherent in the underlying PDEs, ensuring stability, accuracy, and convergence @douglas:feec-article.
-FEEC is now the standard framework for analyzing and constructing conforming finite element spaces for differential forms in *arbitrary dimensions* and on *domains with non-trivial topology*
+This approach offers robust discretizations that *preserve key topological and geometric structures* inherent in the underlying PDEs, ensuring stability, accuracy, and convergence.
+FEEC is now the standard framework for analyzing and constructing conforming finite element spaces for differential forms in *arbitrary dimensions* and on *domains with non-trivial topology*.
-@douglas:feec-book.
+@hiptmair:whitneyforms

 A key strength of FEEC lies in its ability to naturally handle arbitrary domain topologies.
-This relies on fundamental connections between the algebraic topology of the simplicial complex discretizing the domain (*simplicial homology* @hatcher:algtop) and the structure of differential forms on the continuous domain (*de Rham cohomology*
+This relies on fundamental connections between the algebraic topology of the simplicial complex discretizing the domain (*simplicial homology*) and the structure of differential forms on the continuous domain (*de Rham cohomology*) @hatcher:algtop.
+The de Rham theorem establishes an isomorphism, ensuring that the discrete formulation accurately captures topological features, such as *holes*, which influence the existence and uniqueness of PDE solutions.
-@frankel:diffgeo).
-The de Rham theorem establishes an isomorphism, ensuring that the discrete formulation accurately captures topological features, such as *holes*, which influence the existence and uniqueness of PDE solutions. @douglas:feec-book
+@douglas:feec-book

 This theoretical elegance, however, is in stark contrast to many existing FEM software implementations, which are usually hard-coded to 3 dimensions and rely